alefiury/Audio-Tagging-Single-Attention-CNN/README.md

 To save training statistics (loss, accuracy, gradients and etc) the Weights & Biases plataform is used.
 Is necessary that you create an account before running the application.
-Related information can be found at their [website](https://wandb.ai/site).
+Related information can be found on their [website](https://wandb.ai/site).

 ## Training and Evaluation